 Resiliency Grant Recipients

-Eighty artists were funded through the first round of Resiliency.
-They each received $1,000, bringing the total funding invested in the community to $80,000 for this first round.
-The Resiliency grant round one recipients represent a wide range of artistic disciplines, including dance, visual arts, sculpture, tattoo, theatre, circus arts and music.
+One hundred artists were funded through the Resiliency Grants.
+They each received $1,000, bringing the total funding invested in the community to $100,000.
+The Resiliency Grant recipients represent a wide range of artistic disciplines, including dance, visual arts, sculpture, tattoo, theatre, circus arts and music.

 Kelsey Dawn Pearson